Nurnaningsih: Personal life

-Nurnaningsih is an Evangelical faith, she was married and divorced twelve times.
-Nurnaningsih was first married to painter artist Kartono Yudhokusumo (18 December 1924 – 11 July 1957) in 1945, at the age of 18.
+Nurnaningsih practiced Evangelical Christianity, she was married and divorced twelve times.
+Nurnaningsih was first married to painter artist Kartono Yudhokusumo in 1945, at the age of 18.
 They had two children named Karti Yudaningsih and Raden Julius Hargowo Bintoro.
-After they divorced in 1952, Nurnaningsih married for second time in April 1955, she married a former lieutenant named Basir Ibrahim.
+After they divorced in 1952, Nurnaningsih married for second time in April 1955 to a former lieutenant named Basir Ibrahim.
 They had a daughter named Maria Nina Zunaria.
 The couple were divorced one year after their daughter was born.
 During an interview, Nurnaningsih said her second husband motive for marrying her is nothing more than just wanted to taking advantage of her popularity.
 During her trip to Ternate, she met and married her third husband Yan Karel Thomas, they divorced.
-After the divorce, Nurnaningsih gave birth to her youngest son Yanto Ganggono, She is also had been gifted a house by Bung Karno.
+After the divorce, Nurnaningsih gave birth to her youngest son Yanto Ganggono, She is also had been gifted a house by President Sukarno.

-Nurnaningsih said she was inspired to become a movie star when she saw a movie played by Miss Roekiah, at the age of 14.
+Nurnaningsih said she was inspired to become a movie star when she saw a movie starring Roekiah, at the age of 14.

 Illness and death

-By the end of the 1990s, Nurnaningsih suffered from Paralysis and Diabetes mellitus.

-Nurnaningsih died at her third daughter's residence in Tebet, South Jakarta, on 21 March 2004.
-She was buried at Menteng Pulo Cemetery, in South Jakarta.
+By the end of the 1990s, Nurnaningsih suffered from paralysis and diabetes mellitus.
+She died at her daughter's residence in Tebet, South Jakarta, on 21 March 2004, at the age of 78, and was buried at Menteng Pulo War Cemetery.

+Legacy

+Nurnaningsih remained as Marilyn Monroe of Indonesia and her popularity spread to the United States and Italy.